-We teach phonics every day, continuing the Letters & Sounds programme.
+We continue to teach phonics every day, following the Read, Write, Inc programme.
 We work hard on the technical skills of writing such as handwriting, punctuation and spelling.
 Children are encouraged to write each day, using quality texts, and we link writing opportunities to real experiences where possible.

 Click here to view the National Curriculum for Year 2 English

 We teach lots of different mathematical skills within our daily maths lesson.
 We focus on counting objects accurately, knowing our number bonds, reasoning about numbers and developing effective calculation strategies.
 We use practical resources to help us make sense of abstract concepts.

 Click to view the National Curriculum for Year 2 Mathematics

 We teach science weekly, encouraging children to explore the world around them, ask questions and carry out simple tests.
 Children will begin to use simple equipment, making measurements and collecting results.
 They will begin to think about how to make tests fair, and will use their observations and results to reach simple conclusions.